G-Core/product-documentation/documentation/streaming/troubleshooting/solve-common-streaming-issues.md

 *   **Stream URL and code.** Make sure to use the exact URL and embed code that appear in the Streaming settings.
 *   **Streaming settings.** Make sure the stream is enabled.
 If configured to pull a stream, make sure the source URL is correct.
 *   **Encoder settings.** Make sure you are using the [recommended settings](https://gcore.com/support/articles/360000604025/).
 If configured to push a stream, make sure the server URL and stream key are accurate.
-*   **CDN settings.** Make sure a CDN resource is [created and integrated](https://gcore.com/support/articles/5499359292561/) to the stream.
-The resource must be enabled.

 Other things to try: